-The first category contains numerous models such as [15], [16], [17], [18], [19], [20].
+The first category contains numerous models such as [24], [25], [26], [27], [28], [29].
 The main disadvantage of this category is that models do not distinguish between distrusted and unknown persons.
-Social systems have to give chances to new and unknown users to prove their trustworthiness, whereas it must be more severe in blocking distrusted and malicious users [21].
-Unknown users are often new users, a system unable to distinguish them from distrusted users risk to be very severe with them, so discourage the evolution of the trust network, or to be so tolerant even with distrusted users, so less efficient.
+Social systems have to give chances to new and unknown users to prove their trustworthiness, whereas it must be more severe in blocking distrusted and malicious users [30].
+Unknown users are often new users, a system unable to distinguish them from distrusted users risks being very severe with them, so discourage the evolution of the trust network, or being too tolerant with distrusted users, which make it less efficient.

 Models in the second category distinguish between unknown and distrusted people.
-Models in [22], [23], [24], [4], [25], identify three possible cases: trust, distrust and ignorance.
-Authors in [25] classify these models into two groups; gradual models [22], [23], [25] and probabilistic models [24], [4].
+Models in [31], [32], [33], [12], [34], identify three possible cases: trust, distrust and ignorance.
+Authors in [34] classify these models into two groups; gradual models [31], [32], [34] and probabilistic models [33], [12].
 Gradual representation of trust is more similar to the human way in expressing trust, whereas probabilistic representation is more meaningful mathematically.

-We use subjective logic [4], [5] (SL) in our models.
+We use SL [12], [8] in our models.
 Our choice is motivated by many factors.
 SL considers trust ignorance and distrust relationships, which is compatible with our need to distinguish between unknown and distrusted people.
 Most other trust models consider the creation and the evolution of trust links as an external issue, they describe and deal with existing links.
 SL is more transparent about this issue, trust relationships in SL are based on the accumulation of interactions between a couple of users.
 It proposes many operators that allow to integrate many aspects and factors of trust, which make it one of the most generic and flexible trust models.

-It is based on the belief theory [6], [7] which offers the capacity to aggregate many beliefs coming from many sources (even contradictory ones), which corresponds to the case when a user has to aggregate the opinions of many friends of him about a given problem.
+It is based on the belief theory [9], [10], which offers the capacity to aggregate many beliefs coming from many sources (even contradictory ones), which corresponds to the case when a user needs to aggregate the opinions of many of his friends on a given issue.